 Estimated Dry Matter Nutrient Content

-Fiber (estimated dry matter content) = 3.3%
+Fiber (estimated dry matter content) = 3.9%

 |Estimated Nutrient Content|

-|Dry Matter Basis||26%||16%||49%|
+|Dry Matter Basis||28%||16%||49%|

-|Calorie Weighted Basis||22%||33%||43%|
+|Calorie Weighted Basis||24%||33%||43%|

-Although it is a quality item, raw fish contains about 80% water.
-After cooking, most of that moisture is lost… reducing the meat content to a fraction of its original weight.
+Although it is a quality item, raw fish contains up to 73% water.
+After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

-The second ingredient is barley. barley.
+The second ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
-Unlike grains with a higher glycemic index, barley can help support more stable blood sugar levels.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.2

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The sixth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.